May 17 – 23, 2021 (6 full days & 1 half day)

 This class will be limited to between 6-8 students to ensure a high quality experience for everyone.

-Watch for additional class details to follow to include: cost, tools needed and tools provided, day by day schedule, lodging options and a what to bring and what to expect list.
+Lunch will be provided.
+Watch for additional class details including: tools needed and tools provided, day by day schedule, and what to bring.

 Meet our Instructor